-Demonstrate sincere compliments before the game begins "I really like the way you ," "It's really nice how you always complimenting someone new.
-Challenge students not to recycle compliments - so that they listen to what others are saying about their friends. -
+Demonstrate sincere compliments before the game begins "I really like the way you , "Thank you for always ," "It's really nice how you always ".
+Once the race is completed, have participants switch teams so they are complimenting someone new.
+Challenge students not to recycle compliments - so that they listen to what others are saying about their friends · •